 During the winter months it is sometimes necessary for The Academy to adjust its schedule to accommodate Mother Nature.
-If school is canceled or delayed because of weather, an automated message service will call your family early in the morning or possibly the evening before.
-You can also learn about school cancellations by watching Channel 22, Channel 40, or by checking The Academy's website or Facebook pages.
+If school is canceled or delayed because of weather, an automated message service will call your family early in the morning or possibly the evening before, and an email will be sent to all students and parents.
+You can also learn about school cancellations by checking The Academy's website or Facebook pages.
 We recognize that families live in a wide range of locales, and though we take that into consideration when making delay or cancellation decisions, New England weather is finicky and differentiated even between places within close distances to one another.
 If a delay or cancellation is not called on a given stormy day, yet you are concerned about road conditions, we understand the need for families to act in accordance with what they determine to be a measure of safety.
 In such instances, as with any other tardiness or absence, we ask that you contact the Main Office before 8:30 AM.